-Common words or phrases you will see on the BCBSAZ Advantage website.
+Common words or phrases you will see on the BCBSAZ Medicare Advantage website.
 For a comprehensive list, please refer to your Evidence of Coverage (EOC).

 Advanced Directives are a written instruments recognized under State law identifying how you want your health care provided if you are unable to make your own decisions.
 The Arizona State Attorney General website offers Life Care Planning documents that you can download to assist you with completing your Advance Directives.
 Once completed and filed with the appropriate parties, you should provide a copy to your physicians, your hospital and your designated Medical Power of Attorney.